PawelKopec15/ghosthaus/episodes/README2.txt

 There are also nine signs to set messages for, by default they have no message.

-As an example, this is how /spooky house adventure/1.txt body part looks like:
+As an example, this is how /spooky house adventure/1.txt "head part" looks like:
 ================================================================================
 #sign 1
 Danger ahead!
 Beware of the ghost!